kyle1james/teacher_docs_coding_bootcamp/08_lists/README.md

 4. [iteration](#iteration)
 5. [built in functions](#built-in-functions)

+## Warmup
+ Write and store your favorite foods, bands, and places.
+Save each place to a variable.

 ## lists
 Lists are a basic and powerful data structure in Python.
 Lists are made with square brackets [], each item is separated by a comma,